 You may think a child support order is permanent – that once the court rules on the amount, that’s the end of the discussion.
-But in reality, they can be changed in particular circumstances.
+In reality, they can be changed in particular circumstances.
 But do you have the right proof needed to back up your request?
 Do you know what is needed to get a child support modification?
 You might not know how to win a child support modification case on your own, but getting the right help can make it possible.

 Can Child Support Be Modified in Tennessee?

-Only in exceptional circumstances will the court consider either increasing or decreasing support payments.
+Only in exceptional circumstances will the court consider increasing or decreasing the amount of child support payments.
 In Tennessee, child support modification is allowed as long the request will result in a change of 15 percent or more between the existing order and the suggested amount.
 Low-income families require a 7.5 percent difference.

 Some examples include: